gvwilson/change/glossary.md

 <span id="salami-slicing">salami slicing</span>
 :   The practice of dividing a finding into multiple small reports
     in order to inflate someone's publication count.

+<span id="situated-cognition-theory">situated cognition theory</span>
+:   The theory that knowledge is inseparable from the context in which it is learned.

+<span id="social-contact-theory">social contact theory</span>
+:   The theory that positive social interactions between members of different groups
+    can reduce prejudice,
+    particularly in the presence of equal status and shared goals.

 <span id="strategy">strategy</span>
 :   A long-term plan to achieve a goal.